Phileosopher/toolbox/README.md

 This is my quick-reference knowledge base, a link-based [commonplace book](https://en.wikipedia.org/wiki/Commonplace_book).

-I've left earmarks for reference.
-You can usually tell how much I use it by how much I've earmarked an individual tool.
+I've left earmarks for reference, and my frequency of use approximately correlates to how many earmarks I've placed on it.

 - Its starting platform:
     - _*_ - reference sheet or copy/paste.